 That doesn’t mean expensive, because ribs aren’t pricey.
-They’re loaded with tough connective tissue and lots of flavorful fat that needs to be broken down and rendered.
+They’re loaded with tough connective tissue and lots of flavorful fat that needs to be broken down and rendered (plus a tough silverskin that must be removed).
 That’s why you smoke them in low heat for a long time.

 Invest in a good-quality smoker

 This can be an expensive proposition, but affordable options are available.
 The Fine Cooking test kitchen used the Weber Smokey Mountain, a bullet smoker, to make these recipes.
 For an affordable price, it’s a great smoker that maintains steady heat over a long period of time.

 Make one, or buy one.
 Just be sure it has good flavor because that’s largely what you’ll be tasting on the meat.

 Maintaining a consistent temperature throughout the cooking time is critical for achieving tender, fall-off-the-bone meat.
 The ideal temperature range is generally from 200°F to 275°F, depending on the cut of meat and its thickness.